Jake Morris (hurler): Minor, under-21 and under-20

 Morris was just 16-years-old when he made his first appearance for the Tipperary minor team on 23 April 2016.
 He scored a point from midfield in the 1-20 to 1-17 defeat by Waterford in the Munster Championship.
 On 10 July, he top scored with 1-04 when Tipperary defeated Limerick by 1-24 to 0-10 to win the Munster Championship final.
 On 4 September, Morris was at centre-forward when Tipperary faced Limerick in the All-Ireland final.
 He was Tipperary's top scorer once again in the 1-21 to 0-17 victory.

 Morris was eligible for the minor grade again the following year, however, his tenure in the grade ended on 3 July 2017 following a 2-22 to 2-19 defeat by Cork.

 Morris made his first appearance for the Tipperary under-21 team on 21 June 2018.
 He was named at full-forward but played much of the game in the half-forward line in a 1-22 to 1-13 defeat of Limerick in the Munster Championship.
 On 4 July he scored a point from left wing-forward in Tipperary's 2-23 to 1-13 defeat by Cork in the Munster Championship final.
 On 26 August, both Tipperary and Cork faced each other again in the All-Ireland final.
 Morris ended the game as top scorer with 1-04 in a 3-13 to 1-16 victory for Tipperary.
 He ended the year by being named in the right corner-forward position on the Team of the Year.

 On 9 July 2019, Morris made his first appearance for Tipperary's inaugural under-20 team.
 He top scored with 0-13 from right corner-forward in the 3-23 to 0-10 defeat of Waterford.
 On 23 July 2019, Morris scored 1-03, including the winning goal, when Tipperary defeated Cork by 3-15 to 2-17 to win the Munster Championship.

 Senior

 Morris made his first appearance for the Tipperary senior team on 27 May 2018.
 He was introduced as a 70th-minute substitute and scored a point to secure a 2-20 to 1-23 draw with Cork in the Munster Championship.

 On 30 June 2019, Morris was selected at left corner-forward when Tipperary faced Limerick in the Munster final.
 He scored a point from play but ended on the losing side following the 2-26 to 2-14 defeat.

+On 20 July in the 2025 All-Ireland final, Morris started in the half-forward line as Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title.